 Linguistic structures are generally not randomly distributed around the globe: some seem to be universally preferred, others are common in certain parts of the world, or in particular language families.
 The goal of modern typology is to detect distributional patterns, and to explain them in terms of factors that influence the historical development of languages.
 Typological work crucially depends on language description, but at the same time, typology feeds back into language description.

-During this course, we highlight this co-dependency between descriptive linguistics and language typology by studying phonological, morphological, syntactic, and lexical patterns both in individual languages, and across languages.
+During this course, we highlight this co-dependency between descriptive linguistics and language typology by studying patterns both in individual languages, and across languages.
 We will study a number of structural similarities and differences between languages, focusing on questions such as: “Which features coincide?”
 “Why are some patterns much more common than others?”
 “Are some patterns particularly common in e.g. Africa or South America?”
 “How can language X be compared to language Y?”

-In doing so, you will become acquainted with the fundamentals of language description and typology.
+In doing so, you will become acquainted with the fundamentals of linguistic typology.
 In addition, we will discuss how typological knowledge informs linguistic fieldwork on an undescribed language.

 At the end of this course, you will have: